Federalist Revolution: Outcome

 Execution of a federalist by loyalist forces in Ponta Grossa, April 1894.

-The Federalist Revolution was likely the bloodiest civil war in independent Brazil's history, leaving circa 10.000 deads and many more wounded and the southern fields and some municipalities ravaged.
-Many who weren't killed in action were murdered by the victorious in each battle, and specially following the loyalist victory.
+The Federalist Revolution was likely the bloodiest civil war in independent Brazil's history, leaving circa 10.000 dead and many more wounded and the southern fields and some municipalities ravaged.
+Many who weren't killed in action were murdered by the victorious in each battle, and especially following the loyalist victory.

 After the federalist takeover of Curitiba, they demanded "war loans" not to sack the city.
 It was during this period that Ildefonso Pereira Correia, the Baron of Serro Azul, devised a plan to rid the city from the Maragatos.
 He considered fighting in the city unnecessary as it would spill more blood; and so he made the decision to negotiate.
 In return for peace and the absence of looting, the Baron secretly lent, with the support of some traders, money to Gumercindo Saraiva, head of the Maragatos.
 The negotiations, however, were seen as betrayal by the defenders of Floriano.
 Thus, Maragatos left the city in May and Vicente Machado, the deposed governor of Paraná, returned to power.
 However, the Baron of Serro Azul and five companions were kidnapped.
 They were taken by train towards Paranaguá, under the pretext that they would board a ship headed towards Rio de Janeiro, where they would receive an award, but it was a trap.
 The Baron of Serro Azul and his allies were unloaded from the train and shot in the Serra do Mar, accused of treason for negotiating with the Maragatos.

 Gaspar da Silveira Martins did not take the federalist defeat lightly.
 With the victory of Júlio de Castilhos and the consequent pacification, he organized a new federalist congress in Porto Alegre.
 From then on, he began to pay more attention to his life at the Rincón Pereyra ranch, which he owned in Uruguay, having died suddenly, in a hotel room in Montevideo.
 General Joca Tavares and admiral Custódio de Melo left politics and the military for good; the first retired to his farm in Bagé, where he died in 1906 at the advanced age of 87, while the admiral died in Rio de Janeiro in 1902 at the age of 61.
 Following the death of Gumercindo Saraiva, his brother Aparício Saraiva returned to Uruguay where he became the leader of the Blanco Party and led a civil war against the ruling Colorado Party.

 In Rio de Janeiro, the presidential republic was consolidated and had its first civil government with the indirect election of Prudente de Morais, replacing the dictatorial Floriano Peixoto, who withdrew from public life.
 Ideas of parliamentarism were abandoned, and this was the last major conflict for the restoration of the monarchy (although there were others until 1902), with monarchism being abandoned.